braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 ### Step 1: Set up OneLink in AppsFlyer

 1. In AppsFlyer, select a OneLink template for your email campaigns.
-Ensure the template supports universal links (iOS) or App Links (Android).
+Make sure the template supports universal links (iOS) or App Links (Android).
 2. Configure your app to support deep linking with OneLink.
 See the [AppsFlyer documentation](https://dev.appsflyer.com/hc/docs/dl_work_flow#initial-setup) for details on configuring your app to support OneLink.

 ### Step 2: Configure your app to support universal links and App Links